KeemerLloyd/eventscheduler/README.md

 #OverView

-This App created through Expo XDE.
+This App is created through Expo XDE.

 #Set Up